Dentures in Turkey

-What Are Partial Dentures and How Can They Help You in 2025?
+Partial Dentures Explained: How They Can Help You in 2026?

 Partial dentures are dental prosthetics designed to replace one or more missing teeth while preserving the rest of your natural teeth.
 They help restore proper chewing, improve speech, and maintain your facial structure.
 Unlike full dentures, they are ideal for individuals who still have some healthy teeth in place.